-Athletic Scholarships cover the cost of tuition for up to 36 hours per award year.
-Must be a fulltime student and have a signed Letter of Intent (LOI).
-Athletic scholarships do not cover the cost of student fees.
+Athletic Scholarships are awarded based on the terms outline in a Letter of Intent.
+Must be a full-time student and have a signed Letter of Intent (LOI) on record with the athletic conference.

 - Football (M)

 - Softball (W)

 - Volleyball (W)

-- Stunt (W)

 - Men's & Women's Basketball (M/W)

-- Cheer/Dance (M/W)

-CO-CURRICULAR SCHOLARSHIPS:
+CO-CURRICULAR SCHOLARSHIPS: Co-

-Co-Curricular Scholarships generally cover the cost of tuition. .
-Students must be full-time, maintain a 2.0 cumulative GPA each semester and fulfill the scholarship contract agreements.
-Co-curricular scholarships do not cover the cost of student fees.
+Curricular Scholarships generally cover the cost of tuition.
+Students must be full-time, maintain at minimum a 2.0 cumulative GPA each semester and fulfill the scholarship contract agreements.

 - Art

 - Athletic Training

-- Band
+- Instrumental Music

 - Cheer/Dance

 - E-Sports

 - First Mate (Captain's Quarters/Bricks Residents)

 - Student Ambassador

 - Team Manager

 - Theatre (Technical and Performance)

 - Vocal Music

 - Writing

-VERTERANS AND MILITARY AFFILIATED STUDENTS
+VETERANS AND MILITARY AFFILIATED STUDENTS